gamesbook/protograf/docs/source/core_shapes.rst

             dot=0.03,
             rotation=60)

-      The shape with the black outline and large dot in the centre is the "normal" Rhombus.
+      The shape with the *black* outline and large dot in the centre is the "normal" Rhombus.

-      The shape with the red outline and smaller, red dot in the centre is the rotated Rhombus.
+      The shape with the *red* outline and smaller, red dot in the centre is the rotated Rhombus.
+It has these properties:

-      - *fill* color is `None` so no fill is used; this makes it completely transparent.
+      - *fill* color - `None` so no fill is used; this makes it completely transparent.
-      - *rotation* of ``60`` is the number of degrees, anti-clockwise, that it has been rotated
+      - *rotation* - ``60`` is the number of degrees, anti-clockwise, that it has been rotated

       The shapes are completely transparent, so its possible to see